Frequently asked questions when registering a company

 The reason why this is requested when you register your company is that it is used to calculate a preliminary tax to pay each month.
 As it is usually quite uncertain about how well the company will do in the first year, we recommend giving a very conservative estimate here.
 If you enter a figure that is too low, it will mean residual tax at the end of the year, but this can easily be predicted during the year.
 If you enter a figure that is too high, you will pay money that you may not have in advance on a tax that will not have to be paid.
 If you start a limited company where it is not certain that there will be any profit in the first year, you can enter 0 in surplus.
 If you start a sole trader company, you should not enter 0 in surplus unless it is a reasonable estimate, as the compensation to yourself is not considered an expense.
 In a limited company, the compensation to yourself is counted as a salary cost, so you can withdraw salary all year round and still have no profit in the company to pay corporate tax for.

-If you have any further questions, please contact us and we will help.
-Click here to access our contact form.
+If you have any further questions, please contact us and we will try to help.